johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2019-03-24-template-tricks-for-dainty-dom/index.md

 authors: johnnyreilly
 tags: [Materialized]
 hide_table_of_contents: false
+description: 'Wrapping data in HTML templates can help with performance.
+This trick kept rendering server-side but only rendered content when necessary.'
 ---

 I'm somewhat into code golf.
 Placing restrictions on what you're "allowed" to do in code and seeing what the happens as a result.
 I'd like to share with you something that came out of some recent dabblings.